1) Can I provide a gedcom of the Pitre Trail database?

 5) Can I help you get started tracing family/can I suggest where to look for information?

 As I hope everyone can appreciate, my time is limited and valuable.
 If you want suggestions, advice, etc. please contact your local library, archive, family history centre, or search online.
 The amount of genealogical help available online is staggering compared to only a few years ago.
 The website links I've provided on the Useful Links page is also a great place to start.
+If you have been tracing your family line, but have come up against the proverbial brick wall, I might be able to help.
+If, after searching my website, you still draw a blank, then email all the pertinent details, information, etc. to me and I will do my own search within my database for possible matches.

 Here's a success story: